jovotech/learn-jovo/news/jovo-v4/README.md

 > Jovo v4 is a modern component based conversational UI framework with outstanding flexibility and state of the art tooling.
 We were able to deliver a deeply integrated custom conversation platform and tailored conversation applications for our clients.
 Thanks to open source, the incredible dedicated team of Jovo and its amazing community - Jovo v4 is a top solution for professional development of all kind of conversational applications.

 I'm especially proud of what we accomplished given that we're only a team of 4 people.
 Huge thanks go out to [Ruben](https://github.com/rubenaeg), [Max](https://github.com/m-ripper), and [Alex](https://github.com/aswetlow) for this!
+And for [Kaan](https://github.com/KaanKC) who has been a lot of help earlier to year.
 It was a pleasure.
 And to our community members who helped us with feedback, feature requests, and pull requests.
 It's great to be part of such a great community!

 _Can't wait to see and hear what everyone is going to build with Jovo ´v4`!_